Grand Canyon & Monument Valley

-Since the inauguration of President Trump in January 2017, exact visa and other entry requirements could change at very short notice.
+Since the change in the US presidency in January 2017, exact visa and other entry requirements could change at very short notice.

 Before booking, you should check with your doctor to see if any health precautions are needed.
 The following websites provide a wealth of information on travelling and health: www.fitfortravel.nhs.uk www.traveldoctor.co.uk

 Visitors must pay for all medical services.
 Adequate health insurance is therefore essential.